Larryk007/alx-system_engineering-devops/0x00-shell_basics/README.md

-path name of the current working directory
+Displaying contents of the current working directory